Aug 24, 2021 Jambo

 Updates coming from your organization

-When stakeholders can’t count on an organization for updates, they’ll go elsewhere for their information.
-This leaves your organization open to risks because stakeholders might look for information from the rumor mill or from another organization competing with you, harming your reputation and spreading misinformation.
+When stakeholders cannot rely on an organization for updates, they'll seek information elsewhere.
+This leaves your organization open to risks because stakeholders might look for information from the rumour mill or from another organization competing with you, harming your reputation and spreading misinformation.

-Instead, by choosing to offer consistent updates, you get to communicate your key messages in a relevant and effective way directly to your stakeholders.
+Instead, by choosing to offer consistent updates, you get to communicate your key messages in a relevant and practical way directly to your stakeholders.

 No news can still be news

-Don’t forget to let relevant stakeholders know when there aren’t any updates.
-For example, if you have a stakeholder who has been waiting and asking about a certain update in your project, but it hasn’t happened yet, it can be a positive experience for that stakeholder to hear from you anyway.
+Don't forget to let relevant stakeholders know when there are no updates.
+For example, if you have a stakeholder who has been waiting and inquiring about a specific update in your project, but it hasn't occurred yet, it can be a positive experience for that stakeholder to hear from you anyway.

-You can quickly let them know you haven’t forgotten about them but that there just hasn’t been any progress on that task just yet.
-While this isn't always necessary, use your best judgment.
+You can quickly let them know you haven't forgotten about them, but that there just hasn't been any progress on that task just yet.
+While this isn't always necessary, please use your best judgment.
 If there's a stakeholder who hasn't heard from your organization for a while, consider checking in.

-A quality SRM can help you improve the stakeholder’s experience with your organization by streamlining and organizing your stakeholder management process.
-This makes it easy for you and your team to understand how your organization is communicating and where there might be room for improvements.
+A quality SRM can help you enhance the experience of stakeholders with your organization by streamlining and organizing your stakeholder management process.
+This makes it easy for you and your team to understand how your organization is communicating and where there might be room for improvement.

-Helping organizations improve their stakeholder relationships has been a key focus for the Jambo team since the start of our Stakeholder Relationship Management (SRM) journey—We designed our SRM, Jambo, to meet user’s stakeholder management and stakeholder relationship needs now and into the future.
+Helping organizations improve their stakeholder relationships has been a key focus for the Jambo team since the start of our Stakeholder Relationship Management (SRM) journey.
+We designed our SRM, Jambo, to meet the stakeholder management and relationship needs of users now and into the future.

 Related posts